hello, Janika_

 If Claude gets stuck

 Say: “Show me the error in your own words.
 What do you think is going wrong?”
+And if a change made things worse, /rewind (Chapter 16) rolls you back to before it.

 Appendix · Keep this open